 Ever since publishers embraced programmatic advertising, serving ads has become hassle-free.
 They partner with multiple ad networks and get a variety of demand for their inventory.
 But sometimes bad actors can seep through to serve ads that contain unethical or inappropriate ads on the website.

 Earlier, inappropriate ads only included the ones that contained vulgar or offensive content.
-However, with the world becoming more diverse, Google has expanded their definition.
+However, with the world becoming more diverse, Google has expanded its definition.

 An ad is inappropriate if it has content that:

-- Incites violence, hatred or discriminates an individual or group based on race, religion, disability, age, nationality, sexual orientation, and gender, and others
+- Incites violence, hatred, or discriminates an individual or group based on race, religion, disability, age, nationality, sexual orientation, gender, and others

 - Harasses an individual or a group of people